UninvitedActivity/UninvitedActivity/02_InternetScanners/README.md

 https://securitytrails.com/

 These guys are a subsidiary of Recorded Future.
 They appear to publish a fair bit of useful information, but I still don't trust them because they've got a big store of historic IP address / port scan / DNS data to correlate.

+I block Security Trails by their ASN: 211607.

 ## Shadow Server